mitoNGS/MToolBox/MToolBox/README.txt

 INSTALLATION
 ============

-Download MToolBox and add the folder path to your system PATH with the following command:
+Download MToolBox.tar.gz.
+Decompress the file and copy the package folder in a folder of your choice.
+Add this folder to your system PATH with the following command:

-export PATH=/dir/MToolBox/:$PATH
+export PATH="/path/to/MToolBox/:$PATH"

 RUNNING MTOOLBOX